tedhchen/ESS-HumanDimensions/_modules/session05.md

 type: outline
 ---

-Topics
+Topic
-: - Complexity and systems-thinking
+: Complexity and systems-thinking
-  - Approaches to systems modeling
+: Learning how to do systems modeling

 Readings
 : Ostrom, E. 2009. ["A General Framework for Analyzing Sustainability of Social-Ecological Systems."](https://doi.org/10.1126/science.1172133){:target="_blank"} _Science_ 325(5939): 419-422.